RedDot-3ND7355/MPO-GPU-FIX/README.md

 2. Toggle ON the fix.

 (Optional) ULPS Toggle will be available for AMD GPU users. (also requires restart for changes to apply)

+(Optional) TDR Fix Toggle will be available for those having TDR related errors when playing games. (also requires restart for changes to apply)

 3. Hit the reboot button.